MoonSHRD/IKY/README.md

 TGPassport -- basically mapping contract which tether tg_id and wallet Union -- extension for registring group chats tg_id to multisig wallet address

+# Deploy
+1. create .env file in the root of project (.env.example as reference).
+Add your RPC end-point and your private key with 0x prefix
+2. `npx hardhat run --network rinkeby scripts/deploy.js ` for Rinkeby testnet
+3. don't forget to add deployed addresses to adresses.txt file and make change in `webapp/src/pages/index.tsx` if you need to run webapp

 # Frontend is in webapp directory

 # Golang artifacts for telegram bot